 Prior to my doctoral research, I was employed for over 15 years in cultural resource management and archaeological consulting.
 I worked across the southern and southwestern United States in this capacity, ultimately owning and managing my own consultancy firm.
 This endeavor required meticulous record-keeping, the use of digital tools and methodologies, and participation in community engagement work with multiple stakeholder groups.

 Aside from my work in digital heritage and digital archaeology, I also have a demonstrated history of teaching and educational outreach.
 During my time in cultural resource management in the United States, I balanced research, fieldwork, and running a business with secondary and collegiate level teaching, and organized and oversaw a tutorial program for first-generation university-bound students.
 This program required securing external funding from governmental bodies and private sources, and was a major contributor to increased university attendance rates amongst the population I was attempting to serve.
 I have continued to engage in teaching since arriving in the UK, and hold Associate Fellowship status in the Higher Education Academy.

-I have cats, dogs, and an active presence on social media via Twitter at Gingerygamer.
+I have cats, dogs, and an active presence on various social media platforms as Gingerygamer.